engr-aavb/DIY-Alcohol-Dispenser-Using-Arduino/README.md

 > - `const int echoPin1` sets `pin A4` as the echo pin connected to HC-SR04.
 > - `float distanceCm1` handles data for distance measured in centimeters.
 > - `float duration1` handles the time duration of Ultrasonic Frequency to reflect on the sensor.
+> - `long prevMillis` handles the time interval for alcohol dispensing

 3. Inside the `void setup()`, let's initialize the `Serial` for Arduino to show data measured and you may also command the Arduino what to do.
 Then, you will declare an I/O pin either be `INPUT` or `OUTPUT` using `pinMode`.
 The `digitalWrite` sets the `pin A0` as logic `HIGH` for the Driver Circuit to turn off the DC Water Pump.